mackelab/delfi/docs/docs/install.md

 # Installation

 !!! note
-    Importantly, this codebase is written for Python 3 and is not backwards compatible.
+    `delfi` is written for Python 3 and not compatible with older versions.

 You can install delfi by cloning from the github repository and using pip: